 So What Chords – These chords come from the opening melody to Miles Davis’ tune So What.
 They are two m7 chords a tone apart, Dm7-Em7, and are built by stacking 4th intervals together except the final interval, which is a 3rd.

-Drop 2 Chords – These are commonly used jazz chords that are built with the root-position interval structure Root-5th-7th-3rd, with all inversions built progressively from there.
+Drop 2 Chords – Drop 2 chords are commonly used jazz chords that are built with the root-position interval structure Root-5th-7th-3rd, with all inversions built progressively from there.

-4th Chords – Chords build by stacking 2 or more notes using 4th intervals that are diatonic to the underlying chord or key.
+4th Chords – Quartal chords are built by stacking 2 or more notes using 4th intervals that are diatonic to the underlying chord or key.

-3 to 9 Chords – These are chords that replace the root with the 9th of the chord, producing the interval structure 3-5-7-9, rather than the normally heard R-3-5-7.
+3 to 9 Chords – These are chords that replace the root with the 9th of the chord, producing the interval structure 3-5-7-9, rather than the normally heard 1-3-5-7.

 7b9 Dim7 Chords – When playing over 7b9 chords or 7alt chords, you can outline a 7b9 sound by playing a dim7 chord from the b9, 3rd, 5th or b7th of the underlying chord.